-The device is based on the original MAST (Mega Amp Spherical Tokamak) device, which ran from 2000 to 2013.
+The device is based on the original MAST (Mega Amp Spherical Tokamak) machine, which ran from 2000 to 2013.
 It has been rebuilt to enable higher performance – longer pulses, increased heating power and a stronger magnetic field – and an innovative new plasma exhaust system.

 Plasma exhaust: the Super-X factor